xhawk18/promise-cpp/Readme.md

 ```

 ### Promise::then(Defer d)
+Return the chaining promise object, where d is the callback function be called when
+previous promise object calls function resolve or reject.

+### Promise::then(Promise promise)
-Return the chaining promise object, where d is the promise object be called when
+Return the chaining promise object, where "promise" is the promise object be called when
 previous promise object calls function resolve or reject.

 ### Promise::fail(FUNC_ON_REJECTED on_rejected)